 Impact on women using loan products

 The Great Recession and ensuing mortgage crisis left many Americans strapped for cash and drowning in debt.
-For American women, who were already behind financially and tended to be the first to lose jobs, this crisis elevated the risk of predatory lending and falling into debt.
+For American women, who were already behind financially and were amongst the first to lose jobs, this crisis elevated the risk of predatory lending and falling into an endless debt cycle.

 Today, the way in which men and women use loans differs significantly.
 Research from American University found that women are generally more likely to use loan funds for emergency and practical expenses, while men are more likely to use these funds for luxury expenses.
 This could be why, on average, men have 20 percent more personal loan debt than women.